yvann-ba/ComfyUI_Yvann-Nodes/README.md

 ### IPAdapter Audio Reactive 🎵

 Receives "audio-reactive weights" from the "Audio Reactive Node" to control the blending and switch between images based on audio peaks.
-Return images and associed weights to use with 2 IPadapter Batch, inspired by the "IPAdapter Weights" from [IPAdapter_Plus](https://github.com/cubiq/ComfyUI_IPAdapter_plus)
+Return images and associated weights to use with 2 IPadapter Batch, inspired by the "IPAdapter Weights" from [IPAdapter_Plus](https://github.com/cubiq/ComfyUI_IPAdapter_plus)

 ><details>
 >  <summary><i>Node Parameters</i></summary>